 Picking a Niche

-When I entered Self-Publishing School, I already had a book published on my site here at Outsourced Freelancing Success.
+When I entered Self-Publishing School, I already had a book published on my site here at Hustle & Groove.
 I (naively) thought that I would simply repurpose this book and I'd be away laughing.
 So not the case.

 How did I arrive at this decision?